-The organic content of the dredged material is assumed to be approximately 5% (based on the 2020 samples which had an average percentage of organic carbon of 5.05% and range of 2.36 to 6.7%) and therefore there is only a small combustible component within the material.
-It is anticipated that incineration would result in a reduction in volume of the dried spoil only 15% i.e., 5% organics plus 10% water content.
-Incinerator operators generally require material to have an organic content above 20% to ensure efficient combustion and would most likely reject material with an organic content below this threshold (3).
+The total organic content (TOC) of the dredged material is assumed to be approximately 1.66% (based on the three 2023 samples which had a TOC range of 0.08% to 2.45%) and therefore there is only a small combustible component within the material.
+It is anticipated that incineration would result in a reduction in volume of the dried spoil only 11.66% i.e., 1.66% organics plus 10% water content.
+Incinerator operators generally require material to have an organic content above 20% to ensure efficient combustion and would most likely reject material with an organic content below this threshold (1).

-A further consideration is that the material to be dredged contains some metals, PAHs and PCBs above Action Level 1.
+A further consideration is that the material to be dredged contains some metals and PAHs above Action Level 1.
 Following incineration the leaching potential of metals would be reduced, however, the ash would still be contaminated.
 Pre-treatment is likely to be required for the removal of metals.
 Emissions to atmosphere from the incineration processes would also require to be controlled by SEPA under the Environmental Protection Act 1990.